-Teaching strategies for this course consisted of lectures as well as paper-and-pencil exercises.
-The lecture material included a fascinating look into the architecture and organization of computer, different types of instruction set and addressing modes, and the architecture, generation and application of microprocessor.
-The paper-and-pencil exercises included classwork and homework assignments in using various algorithms to solve simple and complex problems.
+Teaching strategies for this course consist of lectures as well as paper-and-pencil exercises.
+The lecture materials include a fascinating look into the architecture and organization of computer, different types of instruction set and addressing modes, and the architecture, generation and application of microprocessor.
+The paper-and-pencil exercises include classwork and homework assignments in using various algorithms to solve simple and complex problems.